sayyidkhan/python_syntax_checker/README.md

 # python_syntax_checker
+We use this application to mark the students work.

 - checks your html criteria, if a set of element exist in a html file
 - can be used as a marking scheme
 - currently it checks 17 tags by default